hamishgibbs/RtD3js/README.md

 ## Description

-Provides a JavaScript interface for the Rt visualisations in RtD3.
+Provides a JavaScript interface for Rt visualisations in RtD3.

 Written in [`React`](https://reactjs.org/), tested with [`jest`](https://jestjs.io/), built with [`webpack`](https://webpack.js.org/).